 - The product is for team champions only.
 Individual championships are not a part of the locker room distribution. - Please remove all hangtags (if needed) on the merchandise prior to being distributed. - The merchandise should be distributed to the winning team only immediately after the handshake as soon as the game has officially concluded.
-Extra product (if any) should be given to the team's equipment manager. - All winning team inquiries about obtaining additional locker room product should be directed to Event 1 for T-shirts (jared.hunt@hanes.com) or Top of the World for hats (npokorny@towlicensed.com).
-Please contact David Clendenin, associate director of licensing, at the NCAA national office should you have any questions, 317-917-6496.
+Extra product (if any) should be given to the team's equipment manager. - All winning team inquiries about obtaining additional locker room product should be directed to Jared Hunt with Event 1 for T-shirts (jared.hunt@hanes.com) or Manisha Patelwith Underground Printing for hats (ncaachamphat@ undergroundshirts.com).
+Please contact David Clendenin, associate director of licensing, at the NCAA national office should you have any questions, dclendenin@ncaa.org or 317-917-6496.